 We can’t make a better world if we don’t believe it’s possible.

-No new vision has emerged this century because all visions have emerged, or are emerging, including from writers outside the Western world like Liu and Nnedi Okorafor, for whom the classic myths of science fiction — a white male colonizer blasting his way through hordes of aliens — were only relevant in reverse.
+No new vision has emerged this century because all visions have emerged, or are emerging, including from writers outside the Western world like Liu and Nnedi Okorafor, for whom the classic myths of science fiction — a white male colonizer blasting his way through hordes of aliens — were only ever relevant in reverse.

 This is also the distinguishing feature of our political moment, where we’re deadlocked amid cries of mutiny and no one can hold the floor.
 It strikes me as the cacophony before a deafening silence.
 But I hope I’m wrong.